-The rail network is divided into five devolved regions: Eastern, North West and Central, Scotland's Railway, Southern, and Wales and Western, each led by a managing director.
-These regions set their own regional strategy and support 15 routes who are responsible for day to day delivery of performance, operations, maintenance, renewals and enhancements within their geography.
+Network Rail is divided into five devolved regions: Eastern, North West and Central, Scotland's Railway, Southern, and Wales and Western, each led by a managing director.
+These regions set their own regional strategy (within the wider network-wide strategy) and support 14 routes who are responsible for day to day delivery of performance, operations, maintenance, renewals and enhancements within their geography.